microsoft/appcenter-sdk-apple/README.md

 * How long to wait for crashes to appear on the portal?
   After restarting the app after the crash and with a working internet connection, the crash should appear on the portal within a few minutes.
 Note that the matching dSYM needs to be uploaded as well.

 * Do I need to include all the libraries?
-Is there anything included by default?
-  No, you can just include Sonoma modules that interests you.
-Once you integrate any module, Sonoma Core module will be included by default which contains logic for persistence, forwarding etc.
+  No, you can just include Sonoma modules that interests you but the core module which contains logic for persistence, forwarding etc. is mandatory.

 * Can't see crashes on the portal?
    * Make sure SDK `start()` API is used correctly and Crashes module is initialzied.
 Also, you need to restart the app after a crash and our SDK will forward the crash log only after it's restarted.